Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   learn more about adding visual observations to an agent [here](Learning-Environment-Design-Agents.md#multiple-visual-observations).

-- **Broadcasting** - As discussed earlier, an Internal Brain sends the observations for all its Agents to the Python API when dragged into the Academy's `Training Hub` with the `Train` checkbox checked.
+- **Broadcasting** - As discussed earlier, an Learning Brain sends the observations for all its Agents to the Python API when dragged into the Academy's `Training Hub` with the `Train` checkbox checked.
 This is helpful for training and later inference.
-Broadcasting is a feature which can be enabled all types of brains (Player, Internal, Heuristic) where the Agent observations and actions are also sent to the Python API (despite the fact that the Agent is **not** controlled by the Python API).
+Broadcasting is a feature which can be enabled all types of brains (Player, Learning, Heuristic) where the Agent observations and actions are also sent to the Python API (despite the fact that the Agent is **not** controlled by the Python API).
 This feature is leveraged by Imitation Learning, where the observations and actions for a Player Brain are used to learn the policies of an agent through demonstration.
-  However, this could also be helpful for the Heuristic and Internal Brains, particularly when debugging agent behaviors.
+  However, this could also be helpful for the Heuristic and Learning Brains, particularly when debugging agent behaviors.
 You can learn more about using the broadcasting feature [here](Learning-Environment-Design-Brains.md#using-the-broadcast-feature).